agnaousa/merge-media/MAKE_COM_INTEGRATION.md

-# How to Use This Audio/Video Merger in Make.com
+# How to Use This Audio/Video Merger with Background Sound & Captions in Make.com

-This guide explains how to integrate the GitHub Actions workflow for merging audio and video files with Make.com scenarios.
+This guide explains how to integrate the GitHub Actions workflow for merging audio and video files with background sound and caption support using Make.com scenarios.

 ## Overview

 This workflow can:
 - Merge audio files with video files
+- Add background sound/music with volume control
+- Add text captions with customizable positioning and styling
 - Handle URLs or base64-encoded media
 - Replace, mix, or keep original video audio
 - Generate timestamped output files